makeruniverse/docs/docs/index.md

   - footer
 ---

-# WELCOME MAKERS!
+# Welcome Makers

 This is the place to learn more about the HPI Maker Universe

-## GETTING STARTED
+## Getting Started

 Get to know the Maker Universe in House K (Ground Floor) Guided tours, every Tuesday 10:00 - 10:30 AM.

-## PROJECTS BY STUDENTS AND FOR STUDENTS
+## By Students and For Students - Our Projects

 Our curated list of projects you can start anytime and at your own pace!

 [256 Pixels Project](./projects/256-pixels-project.md)

-## OUR MAKER TOOLS FOR YOU
+## Maker Tools

 The [tools](./tools/tools.md) and materials we offer to you.

-## THE COMMUNITY
+## Community Channels

-See what the maker community is up to these days via Slack: hpi.enterprise.slack.com - HPI Maker Universe
+See what the HPI maker community is up to these days via Slack: hpi.enterprise.slack.com - HPI Maker Universe